Skip to main content

 • Behavioral Health

-We have previously written about the paradoxical adoption of psychiatric symptoms in our language, which would indicate acceptance.
+There is paradoxical adoption of psychiatric symptoms in language, which would indicate acceptance.
 Yet, the continued stigma someone with an actual mental illness faces is alive and well.
 OCD, or obsessive compulsive disorder, is no different.
-Somewhere along the way, it not only became an adjective, but also a rather cool quirk we use in our day-to-day language.
-“Oh, my OCD is acting out — I had to tidy the kitchen,” “She orders the same thing when she comes to this restaurant.
-She’s so OCD” or “My mom makes me clean my closet — so OCD.”
+Somewhere along the way, it not only became an adjective, but also a rather cool quirk people use in day-to-day language.
+"Oh, my OCD is acting out — I had to tidy the kitchen," "She orders the same thing when she comes to this restaurant.
+She's so OCD" or "My mom makes me clean my closet — so OCD."

 Take the example of a young boy who felt the need to circle his desk counterclockwise five times before sitting down.
 He irrationally thought if he did not do this his parents would die.
 His teachers declined to stop this behavior forcibly, as this would lead to increased anxiety and failure to function.